-For two months in fall 2016, Breathing Lights will illuminate the street-facing windows of hundreds of vacant buildings in the neighboring cities of Albany, Schenectady, and Troy, NY.
-Warm light will fill each window with a diffuse glow that pulses with the gentle rhythm of human breathing.
-Concentrated in economically disadvantaged neighborhoods with high vacancy rates, these installations will transform vacant structures from pockets of shadows into places of warmth.
-This massive installation will illuminate the region’s struggle with vacancy and its effects on residents and neighborhood economies, and will regenerate interest in once-vibrant communities.
+For two months in fall 2016, Breathing Lights illuminated the street-facing windows of hundreds of vacant buildings in the neighboring cities of Albany, Schenectady, and Troy, NY.
+Warm light filled each window with a diffuse glow that pulses with the gentle rhythm of human breathing.
+Concentrated in economically disadvantaged neighborhoods with high vacancy rates, these installations transformed vacant structures from pockets of shadows into places of warmth.
+This massive installation helped illuminate the region’s struggle with vacancy and its effects on residents and neighborhood economies, and regenerated interest in once-vibrant communities.

-Funded through a $1 million Bloomberg Philanthropies "Public Art Challenge" grant, Breathing Lights will be led by myself as lead artist, and architect Barbara Nelson.
-This project will bring together local architects, students, engineers, artists, and product developers to design and install custom light instruments.
-Illumination kits will consist of miniature LED strip lights bound in adhesive fabric, affixed to interior window frames.
-The lights will shine through windows covered in diffusion material, powered and controlled by batteries.
+Funded through a $1 million Bloomberg Philanthropies "Public Art Challenge" grant, Breathing Lights was led by myself as lead artist, and architect Barbara Nelson.
+This project brought together local architects, students, engineers, artists, and product developers to design and install custom light instruments.
+Illumination kits consisted of miniature LED strip lights bound in adhesive fabric, affixed to interior window frames.
+The lights shined through windows covered in diffusion material, powered and controlled by batteries.
 In a region that pioneered electricity, a project centered on lighting technology infuses the installation with history and place.
-Breathing Lights has a life cycle.
-At the end of the installation, windows, one by one, will fall dark.
-In sharing the sense of loss comes a stir to action.

 single-channel video 11:45-minutes 2015

 Similar to a book of short fiction, Tropical Stories brings together four documented performances into one video.
 Each performance took place in a tropical location, and through editing their separate stories have been interwoven together.